danchoi/soywiki/README.markdown

 ## Wiki navigation

-Because SoyWiki is not just wiki but a Vim program, it lets you work a lot faster and with a more economy than browser-based wikis.
+Because SoyWiki is not just wiki but a Vim program, it lets you work a lot faster and with more economy than browser-based wikis.

 You can navigate a SoyWiki wiki very quickly with the following commands.